AslamHamdi/todo-list-app/README.md

 5. Run 'npm start', navigate to localhost:{PORT} and you good to go

 # Notes
 Feel free to comments on my code or add anything.
-Let your imagination go wild.
 If you find this helpful, consider to follow and star me on github

 Thanks